yala/OncoText/README.md

 ## OncoText Report Structure
 OncoText relies on a couple special keys to know whats what.
 Under the hood, it stores all databases a as python lists of python dictionaries.
-Each dictionary represents a Pathology report for a single breast, which preprocessing splitting bilteral cases, and the ```RAW_REPORT_TEXT_KEY``` indicated the key of the full text.
-There are several other special keys, all of which specified in ```config.py```, and the handle things like post prediction pruning, what field is the date field, etc. For questions about this, feel free to reach out to @yala.
+Each dictionary represents a Pathology report for a single breas the ```RAW_REPORT_TEXT_KEY``` indicated the key of the full text.
+There are several other special keys, all of which specified in ```config.py```, and the handle things like post prediction pruning, what field is the date field, etc. For questions about this, feel free to reach out to @yala or post an issue.
+If there is interest, I'll update the documentation accordingly.

 <br/>